 Or start a veggie garden without digging any sod.

+Create a lasagna garden right on top of the lawn and start growing immediately.
 Layer cardboard, sticks, grass, food scraps, leaves, more grass, more food scraps, more leaves and top it with about 8 inches of good soil, then plant right in it!
 That lovely standing compost heap will slowly turn into good soil while killing the grass beneath and growing crops for you immediately.

 If ridding yourself of a lawn just breaks your heart, then substitute the high-water use grasses for a native grass mix that is comparable.
 Look at S&S Seeds for prices or for seed choices.
 Water a few times with Actively Aerated Compost Tea using any rainwater you may have caught in those 50-gallon containers and your grass roots will travel so deeply that they will find groundwater.
 Check up on the work of soil microbiologist Dr. Elaine Ingham and see how easy AACT is to make and use.